 - com acquired HiChina – China’s leading Internet infrastructure service provider.

-- Alibaba.com renamed China marketplace 1688.com and Taobao Marketplace was launched.
+- Alibaba.com was renamed China marketplace 1688.com and Taobao Marketplace was launched.

 - AliExpress was established to enable exporters in China to reach and directly transact with consumers worldwide.